stanleyfok/content-based-recommender/README.md

 ### train(documents, [callback])

-tell the recommender about your documents and then it will start training itself.
+to tell the recommender about your documents and then it will start training itself.
 Promise is supported.

 * documents: an array of object, with field **id** and **content**
 * callback (optional): callback function to be trigger after trainning is done

 ### getSimilarItems(id, start, [size])

-get an array of similar items with document id
+to get an array of similar items with document id

 * id: the id of the document
 * start: the start index, inclusive